 Examination of the pupils

-See also separate Examination of the Eye article.
+See also the separate Examination of the Eye article.

 General examination of the patient